 The Motley Fool is an investment website with a wide range of investment opinions.
 The Motley Fool Stock Advisor service costs $99 for the first year (for new members).
 This gives you access to two monthly stock picks from Motley Fool analysts, including co-founders David and Tom Gardner.
 The service has beaten the results of the S&P 500 by a significant margin over nearly two decades.

-What Is The Motley Fool?
+What Is The Motley Fool Stock Advisor?

 The Motley Fool is a stock and investment website.
-It employs many writers and analysts who are constantly combing the market for stock picks and investment ideas.
+It employs many writers and analysts who constantly comb the market for stock picks and investment ideas.
 The flagship product for investors is the Motley Fool Stock Advisor service.
 This paid service gives you access to a more exclusive list of stocks.